maxdemaio/substitution/README.md

 Encrypt a message using a simple substitution cipher

 ## How it works:
-Picture the letters of the alphabet in one single string.
-Now imagine jumbling those letters up, this is your "key."
-Using the key you can encrypt a plaintext message.
+Picture the characters of the alphabet in one single string.
+Now imagine jumbling those characters up, this is your "key" you will use to encrypt plaintext.
+Using the key, you take any plaintext message and swap each character based on its position in the alphabet in relationship to the key.

 For example, using the key `DWUSXNPQKEGCZFJBTLYROHIAVM`, which is portrayed in the table below, would encypt the plaintext `The quick brown fox jumps over the lazy dog.` to `Rqx tokug wljif nja eozby jhxl rqx cdmv sjp.`